- Quick homemade puppy formula: evaporated milk, water, light corn syrup, and full-fat yogurt.

 Did you just get a puppy?
-If you answered this question with an enthusiastic “yes,” you probably have many questions about feeding your new best pal, like how to make homemade puppy formula?
+If you answered this question with an enthusiastic “yes,” you probably have many questions about feeding your new best pal, like how to make homemade puppy formula.
+Combining fresh goat’s milk, raw egg yolk, full-fat yogurt, light corn syrup, and mayonnaise is also another popular homemade puppy formula recipe.

-When it comes to feeding your puppy, the ideal situation is that your puppy receives milk from its mom since the mother’s milk is full of many key nutrients.
+When it comes to feeding puppies, I always stress that the ideal situation is that your puppy receives milk from its mom since the mother’s milk is full of many key nutrients.

-What if the mom isn’t willing or able to feed your puppy, though?
-The answer is homemade puppy milk.
-Check out why you should feed your puppy homemade milk, how you can make it, and discover some great alternatives.
+Sometimes, mother dogs aren’t willing or able to feed puppies, what should dog owners do then?
+The answer is bottle feeding your puppy with homemade puppy milk.
+Check out my answers as to why you should feed your puppy homemade milk, how you can make it, and discover some great alternatives.

 What Are The Benefits Of Homemade Puppy Milk?